mvelosop/blog/content/posts/building-elegant-applications-aspnet-mvc-core-2-bootstrap-4-coreui.md

 1. Create an additional task in the same file, to copy the distribution files to the **wwwroot** folder of our MVC project, where we'll be using them and

-2. Include that task as part of `build: dist`
+2. Include that task as part of `build:dist`

 {{<image src="/posts/images/Code_2017-11-03_15-34-56.png">}}